kevinjwalters/rwp/silent-32bit-overflow/PITCHME.md

   * CPU clock speed increases and requirements for accuracy have driven requirements.
   * NTP, GPS/GLONASS and better hardware clocks and o/s support aid accuracy.
   * Time values often have been *changed* from seconds -> ms -> us -> ns.
-  * Library changesr porting to new platform may require use of different resolution timers.
+  * Library changes porting to new platform may require use of different resolution timers.
   * Changes must be very careful to ensure all maths is at appropriate precision.

 Note:
 * Accuracy vs precision/resolution.
-* GPS/GLONASS extremely accurate but very weak signal and not authenticated for civilian use.
+* GPS/GLONASS extremely accurate but very weak signal and civilian signal has no data signing.
 * Are GPS receiver/clock perfect?
 Firmware bug free?
 * NTP essential to allow time comparison between hosts/devices.
 * Commercial software solutions offer superior time sync to ntp.